UK government kicks off NatWest share sale

-LONDON (Reuters) -The British government kicked off the sale of a further stake in taxpayer-backed NatWest Group, announcing on Monday it plans to sell a 5% stake in the lender.
+LONDON (Reuters) -The British government kicked off the sale of a further stake in taxpayer-backed NatWest Group, edging it a step closer to private ownership more than a decade since its rescue in the financial crisis.

-The Treasury said it plans to sell around 580 million shares, reducing the government’s stake in the lender to 55%.
+The Treasury said it plans to sell around 580 million shares, amounting to a 5% stake, reducing its ownership to 55%.

-NatWest has remained majority state-owned following a 45 billion-pound ($63.65 billion) bailout in the 2007-09 financial crisis.
-The government’s last sale of stock was in 2018.
+NatWest has remained majority state-owned following a 45 billion-pound ($63.65 billion) bailout in 2008.
+The government’s last sale of stock to outside investors was in 2018.

-UK Government Investments, which manages the NatWest stake, said final pricing was still to be determined through an accelerated bookbuilding process.
+UK Government Investments (UKGI), which manages the NatWest stake, said final pricing was still to be determined through an accelerated bookbuilding process.
+Final details will be announced on Tuesday when markets open.

-Sky News reported earlier on Monday that the share sale was imminent, sending shares in the bank down 1.5% to close at 191.1 pence, after earlier being up around 2% on the day.

-Despite the dip, NatWest’s stock price has more than doubled since hitting a low of 90.5 pence in September, as optimism has built about Britain’s economic recovery from the pandemic.

 NatWest declined to comment.